pierclgr/Opera-Music-Ontology/README.md

 This projects provides the following facilities for enhancing user experience:
  - Virtuoso as SPARQL enpoint;
  - LODE for visualising ontologies as HTML;
- - LodLive and WebVOWL for visualising ontologies with the Visual Notation for OWL Ontologies (VOWL);
+ - WebVOWL for visualising ontologies with the Visual Notation for OWL Ontologies (VOWL);
  - LodView for browsing ontology entities as well as controlled vocabularies entities.